mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 model.load_weights('./models/convnet_weights.h5')
 ```

 Do note that in the ```basic_model.py``` script, the model weights are saved after each iteration.
-This way you will be able to continue training your model from where you left off, in case your python restarts itself half way through training.
+This way you will be able to continue training your model from where you left off even if you restart your Python.
+After training you should be able to achieve an accuracy of about 80%.

 ## Visualizing your CNN
+An important skill to have is to be able to interpret results.
+Here we will cover 3 of such methods.
+Do note that I have used a deeper model (which requires longer training time) in the codes below as they generally give better visual results.
+You can load the model I used from ```./models/stashed/``` but it would be completely fine to use the model trained from the previous section.

+### Result based
+It is not difficult to imagine how to visualize results based on how well it performs but here are a list of things you can do,

+1. calculate model accuracy
+2. plotting out random images from the test set and printing the prediction made by the model
+4. plotting out wrongly predicted images
+3. plotting out a breakdown of wrongly predicted images

+### Pixel-importance based
+You can also visualize which regions the model believes are important in making an accurate prediction by

 - activation based
 - weight based
 - result based